Sun-dried tomatoes and orzo pasta come together to make a delicious, one-pan recipe that your family is sure to devour for dinner!Jump to Recipe

 Chop the sun-dried tomatoes (I like to use my food processor), and add those along with the basil, stirring to combine.
 Add in some pepper, to taste, and give it one last stir before serving.

-I like to add a little more parmesan cheese on top for a garnish.
+I like to add a little more parmesan cheese on top for garnish along with a sprig of fresh basil.

 - 1 tbsp olive oil